 1975 - Present Day

 Andrew grew up with a real passion for the family business and as a young adult gained great experience working at our Oxford Garden Centre.
-After a degree in Politics and International Relations he held senior positions in marketing and sales in the drinks industry within the UK and internationally.
+After a degree in Politics and International Relations he held senior positions in marketing and sales in the food and drinks industry within the UK and internationally.
 More recently he has become a family business consultant.
 With a creative flair Andrew played a strong part as the family representative in shaping Notcutts’ new brand identity and proposition which was brought to life in 2018.
 He has a strong commitment to the family governance of the business and in ensuring the family culture and values are represented.
 He joined the board in 2019.

 1969 - Present Day

 After studying for a degree in Modern History and Politics, Sarah enjoyed a successful career in the Civil Service working in several government departments ranging from frontline services to management and finally policy making.
 Sarah now works in the postal services industry spending most of her day outdoors.

 Sarah has always enjoyed gardening and successfully completed Royal Horticulture Society exams in garden planning and maintenance.
 Spending large parts of her day outdoors has enabled Sarah to fully appreciate the stress relieving and wellbeing benefits of gardening.